dmandache/dmandache.github.io/_pages/cv.md

   * University of Craiova - [Faculty of Automation, Computers and Electronics](http://www.ace.ucv.ro/) -  Craiova, Romania
   * Merit scholarship of The Romanian Government for academic excellence
   * Cursus in :us:
+      * got introduced to plenty of `programming languages`: C/C++, Java, Python, Assembly, Prolog, Matlab, Weka
+      * but also `hardware` aspects: computer architecutre, VHDL
+      * and of course to `algorithmics`
   * Diploma Project : *Python application for simulation of analog electronic circuits with GUI*

 * :triangular_ruler: **Baccalaureate in Mathematics & Informatics** 2012